nextflow-io/nf-validation/docs/nf-validation/nextflow_schema.md

 The function requires the `WorkflowMetadata` object to be passed as an argument (`workflow`).

-It can also accept a custom file name for of a schema file (Default: `nextflow_schema.json`).
+It can also accept a custom file name of a schema file (Default: `nextflow_schema.json`).

 ```groovy
 summary_map = paramsSummaryMap(workflow)